November 6th, 2018

 Though it may seem cliché, communication is important for a Chief Human Resources Officer’s greater success.
 Listen, have an open-mind, provide feedback and exude transparency.

-CHROs are constantly communicating with their team and the company’s employees about new corporate policies and procedures.
+CHROs are constantly communicating with their team and the company’s employees about new corporate policies and procedures, in order to help them embrace change in the workplace.
 Without the solid foundation of good communication, the business structure can crumble.

 “I think alignment to the colleague base is really important as well.
 We need to understand – especially as we’re working across generations – what motivates them to come to us.
 But also to stay with us because that’s becoming very tricky.
 We are a multi-generational workforce now, and things that work for some don’t work for all, so we have to be adaptable.”